 We want to prevent children and young people from becoming ill wherever possible.
-However, if they do experience poor or worsening mental or physical health we want to empower children and young people to access appropriate and reliable information, advice and expert care in ways that are convenient and tailored to them.
-Children and young people have different experiences and attitudes to accessing information, support and care.
-We will work with them to identify and jointly develop new or improved channels of access and support.
+However, if they do experience poor or declining mental and physical health or disabilities we want to empower children and young people and their families, to access appropriate and reliable information, advice and expert care in ways that are convenient and tailored to them.
+Children and young people will have a diverse range of experiences and attitudes to accessing information, support and care and we will work with them to develop new or improved channels of access and support.